MichiMMM/bpdp_test/README.md

 # Usage of this repository
 This repository is supposed to help to reproduce the work in the paper "Business Process Deviation Prediction: Predicting Non-Conforming Process Behavior".
 The corresponding approach BPDP was originally proposed in [1] and is currently under review for an extension.

-The file "BPDP_Code.ipynb" contains all code used to implement and evaluate the proposed approach.
-The function "BPDP_classification_CIBE" executes the approach using the complex index-based encoding (BPDP<sub>CIBE</sub>) while the function "BPDP_classification_MPPN" uses the pre-trained feature vectors from MPPN (BPDP<sub>MPPN</sub>) as used in [1].
+The file "BPDP_Code_IS.ipynb" contains all code used to implement and evaluate the proposed approach.
+The function "IDP_separate_CIBE" executes the Individual Deviation Predictor (IDP) using the complex index-based encoding (IDP-separate) while the function "BPDP_cIDP_separate_MPPNlassification_MPPN" utilizes the pre-trained feature vectors from MPPN (BPDP<sub>MPPN</sub>) as used in [1].
+Function "IDP_separate_DPP_CIBE" also includes the Deviation Pattern Predictor (DPP).
+The other evaluated versions of IDP can be executed with "IDP_separate_LSTM_CIBE" (IDP-separate as LSTM-version), "IDP_collective_CIBE" (IDP-collective), and "IDP_no_imbalance" (without undersampling and weighted loss).
+To execute IDP and return a level of confidence, use "IDP_separate_CIBE_confidence".

 To execute the classification using the Genga et. al. approach [2], use the function "genga_benchmark".
-For the CatBoost classification (CatBoost) or XGBoost (XGBoost), execute "classify_cat" or "classify_xgb" correspondingly and to use suffix prediction for deviation prediction (Suffix Prediction), execute "suffix_prediction_deviations".
+For the CatBoost classification (CatBoost) or XGBoost (XGBoost), execute "catboost_patterns" or "classify_xgb" correspondingly and to use suffix prediction for deviation prediction (Suffix Prediction), execute "suffix_prediction_patterns".

-To execute BPDP using a single classifier (BPDP<sub>SC,CIBE</sub>), execute "BPDP_single_classifier".
-For BPDP without undersampling and weighted loss (BPDP<sub>MC,No Imbalance</sub>), use "BPDP_no_imbalance".

 The folder "Evaluation" contains all evaluation results displayed in the paper.
 This folder contains all event logs, to-be models, and frozen alignments.
 Please load the respective data from the folder "Datasets" before.